International Women's Day 2020 - A look back on the female contribution to the modern city

-As we commemorate the centenary of The Representation of the People Act, giving some women over 30 the right to vote, it’s worth contemplating Manchester’s history of strong women, not just those who contributed directly to the gaining of suffrage in 1918.
+International Women's Day makes it worth contemplating Manchester’s history of strong women and not just those who contributed directly to the gaining of suffrage in 1918.

 As with all these things, of course, this exercise is fundamentally unfair.
-Only those who made a name for themselves are included and the serried ranks of hundreds of thousands of others who worked, raised families, raised issues and led on the imcomplete road to equality are left to the cruel anonymity of time.
+Only those who made a name for themselves are included and the serried ranks of hundreds of thousands of others who worked, raised families, raised issues and led, on the incomplete road to equality, are left to the cruel anonymity of time.

 While we’re here let’s talk Manchester bees.
 This symbol of hard work was adopted in the first half of the nineteenth century by the city and seven of them are present on the court of arms.
 The bees are worker bees and are, thus, all female bees.
 Boy bees are drones, they get the Queen pregnant and then die.